qcif/rdsi-arms/test/arms-test-plan.md

 ### Synopsis

-An approved request is reopened (i.e. brought back into the review state before a provisioner has marked it as provisoned).
+An approved request is reopened (i.e. brought back into the review state) while it is waiting to be provisioned but before a provisioner has marked it as provisoned.

 ### Prerequsites